 hike: Bald Mountain via Lolo Pass

-After a lunch break at the top, we headed back down and continued around Bald Mountain for more views of Mount Hood and the surrounding ridges.
+After a break at the top, we headed back down and continued around Bald Mountain for more views of Mount Hood and the surrounding ridges.
 Take the Cutoff Trail to go up and over a small ridge, then turn left at the Timberline Trail to return to the PCT.